gandhi120/notemaker/docs/PRD_Template.md

 - Formatting options including bold and underline.
 - Save flow with a pop-up for entering a note name.
 - Validation for note name length, duplication, and empty inputs.
-- Display of saved notes under the “My Notes” list with metadata (name, created by, created on).
+- Display of saved notes under the "My Notes" list with metadata (name, created by, created on).
+- Edit existing notes with updated content and formatting.
+- Delete notes with confirmation dialog.
+- Soft delete implementation (optimistic UI with backend sync).
 - UI based on provided design link.

 ### Out of Scope